massgov/feature-requests/README.md

 ## Help us prioritize work by advocating for issues that matter to you

-Digital Services prioritizes issues that many content authors have asked for, and that will have the biggest impact on Mass.gov users.
+Digital Service prioritizes issues that many content authors have asked for, and that will have the biggest impact on Mass.gov users.
 You’ll need to be logged in to Github to comment or create an issue.
 If you don’t have a Github account, <a href="https://github.com/join?source=header-repo">creating one</a> is free.

 **Note**: We highly recommend you create a username using your state email address and full name.
 This will make it easier for us to reach out to you directly.
 Also, this will direct email notifications about issues to which you’re subscribed your work email.